Formed in 1938, the New Zealand Deerstalkers’ Association is the recognised National body representing and speaking for New Zealand hunters generally.

 - “Young Deerstalker of the Year”

 - Branch administration

 The Association is divided into 51 local branches, each serving a geographical area of New Zealand.
-All members are affiliated through a branch.
-Most branches:
+Members are affiliated through a branch.

 - Hold regular meetings